-In cities across the U.S. and around the world, the spread of COVID-19 has forced restaurants to close their dining rooms and quickly pivot to takeout and delivery.
+The spread of COVID-19 forced restaurants to close their dining rooms and quickly pivot to takeout and delivery.
 And with this unprecedented shift to delivery-only dining, restaurateurs are quickly becoming familiar with a new term: no-contact delivery.

 A radical departure from the hospitality industry’s signature “service with a smile” mentality, no-contact delivery is uncharted territory for restaurants.
 But with growing pressure to flatten the curve, no-contact delivery may be the only way for restaurants to keep the public safe, while making enough money to cover their costs, pay their staff, and ride out this storm.

-Whether you’ve chosen to implement contactless delivery or are still considering it, we’ve got the tools you need to implement no-contact delivery at your restaurant.
+Whether you’ve chosen to implement contactless delivery or are still considering it, we’ve got the tools you need to implement this at your restaurant.

 In this post you’ll learn: